KikodaCode/kikoda-cdk-constructs/.github/pull_request_template.md

 ### Types of Changes

-What types of changes does your code introduce? _Chedk all the boxes that apply_
+What types of changes does your code introduce? _Check all the boxes that apply_

 - [ ] Bugfix (non - breaking change which fixes an issue)
 - [ ] New feature or Enhancement (non - breaking change which adds functionality)